dunxen/bolts/02-peer-protocol.md

 eligible to be spent (i.e. any input has been spent in a different transaction).

 The `tx_abort` message allows for the cancellation of an in progress negotiation, and a return to the initial starting state.
+It is distinct from the `error` message, which triggers a channel close.

 ## Channel Establishment v1